ShashashankThakur/Social-Network/documentation.md

 1. Clone the repository and navigate to the project directory.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the `social_network_analysis.py` script to start the program.
+3. Run the `main.py` script to start the program.
 4. Follow the interactive menu to perform different analyses on the social network graph.

 For detailed usage instructions, refer to the `README.md` file.

 ## Sample Social Network Data

-The sample social network data provided in the `social_network` variable represents a small social network with the following connections:
+The sample social network data provided in the `social_network` variable represents a small social network.

-- Alice is connected to Bob, Charlie, and David.
-- Bob is connected to Alice and David.
-- Charlie is connected to Alice and David.
-- David is connected to Alice, Bob, and Charlie.

 ## License